 The on-chip 8051 compatible microcontroller performs all the required calculations and enables the user to customize the input and output configuration of the meter.
-The microcontroller has 24kB of program memory, 1kB data memory, a square root calculation facility and a second UART (UART2) for debugging purposes.
+The microcontroller has a 1kB data memory, a square root calculation facility and a second UART (UART2) for debugging purposes.